vandre-sales/meliva-ds/docs/docs/resources/contributing.md

 ### Boolean Props

 Boolean props should _always_ default to `false`, otherwise there's no way for the user to unset them using only attributes.
-To keep the API as friendly and consistent as possible, use a property such as `noHeader` and a corresponding kebab-case attribute such as `no-header`.
+To keep the API as friendly and consistent as possible, use a property such as `noValue` and a corresponding kebab-case attribute such as `no-value`.

 When naming boolean props that hide or disable things, prefix them with `no-`, e.g. `no-spin-buttons` and avoid using other verbs such as `hide-` and `disable-` for consistency.